As Louisa stumbled through the burning smoke and crackling trunks, she tried to keep her thoughts on happy things.

-The feel of a popsicle melting on her tongue, or the bright burst of a lemon’s scent when it’s first cut.
+The bright scent of a sliced lemon, or the feel of a popsicle melting on her tongue.
 Of the bubbles rising around her body when she plunged into her parent’s pool as a child.
 Of reigniting her brother’s birthday candles again and again, making him think they were magic ones, when all along the magic came from her.

-The smoke burned her throat, and stung her eyes, but still she plodded on, her soot-streaked hands raised in defense, in prayer, in a plea.
+The smoke scraped her throat and stung her eyes, but still she plodded on, her soot-streaked hands raised in defense, in prayer, in a plea.
 For the wildfires had come again, and only she had answered the call.

-And the wildfires were beginning to rage longer, and fiercer, than ever before.
-The country was burning, the animals were scarred and long-fled, the remaining trees blackened beyond life.
-The fire department, and the inmates conscripted to help—though numerous—could only do so much.
+And now the wildfires were raging longer and fiercer than ever before.
+The country was burning, the last few animals were long-fled, the remaining trees blackened beyond life.
+The fire department and the inmates conscripted to help—though numerous—could only do so much.

 Louisa knew the risk of coming out in the open.
-She had heard of someone else with her powers being attacked and vilified in Australia, but how could she sit by, safely in a nearby state, when her neighbors were facing the destruction of their homes?
+She’d heard of others with her powers being attacked and vilified, but how could she sit by, safely in another state, when her neighbors were facing the destruction of their homes?

 She reached the heart of the forest fire, where the flames licked white hot all around, and the soles of her shoes melted on the scorching earth.
-Sweat ran from her skin and evaporated instantly, but still she stood, in the maelstrom of fire, feeling the heat coursing through her blood, through the marrow of her bones, and extended her hands further.
+Sweat ran from her skin and evaporated instantly, but still she stood in the maelstrom of fire, feeling the heat coursing through her blood, through the marrow of her bones.

-The flames whipped up into the air, circling into a vortex of red and yellow, howling in its never-ending hunt for more oxygen, more fuel.
+They whipped up into the air, circling into a vortex of red and yellow, howling in their never-ending hunt for more oxygen, more fuel.

 Just what her mother had scolded her for, when she could chew and swallow hot pepper after pepper without shedding a tear.
-What her grandmother had celebrated, as she spooned more curry onto her plate, and the rest of the family sat fanning themselves, wide-eyed.
+What her grandmother had celebrated, as she spooned more curry onto her plate while the rest of the family sat fanning themselves, wide-eyed.

 The heat didn’t faze her.
 It never had.